Jupp Heynckes: 1999–2003: Benfica and return to Athletic

 After his dismissal by Real Madrid, Heynckes took a year out of football before joining Portuguese club Benfica for the 1999–2000 season.
 Heynckes replaced Graeme Souness.
-Benfica finished third in Heynckes' only full season in charge and were knocked out of the UEFA Cup at the third round with an 8–1 aggregate defeat by Celta de Vigo, losing the first leg 7–0.
+Benfica finished third in Heynckes' only full season in charge and were knocked out of the UEFA Cup at the third round with an 8–1 aggregate defeat by Celta Vigo, losing the first leg 7–0.
 They were knocked out in the round of 16 of the Portuguese Cup.
 After releasing club icon and captain João Pinto, who then joined Lisbon rivals Sporting CP, after transfer listing him.
 Heynckes became unpopular with the Benfica fans and left the club by mutual agreement in September 2000.
 His final match at the club was a 2–1 win against Estrela Amadora on 17 September 2000.
 Benfica were tied for seventh place at the time of his departure.

 In 2001, Heynckes returned to Athletic Bilbao for a second spell as coach.
 In the 2001–02 season, Athletic finished tenth in La Liga, missing out on qualification to the UEFA Cup by a point, and reached the semi-finals of the Copa del Rey.
 The following season, Athletic secured a seventh-place finish, again finishing one point short of UEFA Cup qualification.
 They were eliminated in the second round of the Copa del Rey.
 In June 2003, Heynckes left Athletic to become head coach of Schalke 04.

 2003–07: Return to the Bundesliga

 Schalke

 In 2003, after eight years managing in Iberia, Heynckes returned to Germany to manage Schalke 04.
-Upon joining die Königsblauen Heynckes said "Schalke is something special, for many it is like a religion, for me it is an absolutely ideal position."
+Upon joining die Königsblauen Heynckes said: "Schalke is something special, for many it is like a religion, for me it is an absolutely ideal position."
 His first match was a 1–0 win against Dacia Chișinău on 19 July 2003 in the Intertoto Cup.
 His first league match was a 2–2 draw against Borussia Dortmund on 2 August 2003.
 Despite targeting a top five finish upon his appointment, Schalke were eliminated in the second round of the German Cup by SC Freiburg.
 Freiburg won 7–3 and scored four goals in extra time.
 Schalke finished the 2003–04 season in seventh place in the Bundesliga.

 Schalke started 2004–05 season with a 5–0 win against Vardar on 17 July 2004 in the Intertoto Cup.
 Schalke defeated Hertha BSC II in the first round of the DFB-Pokal.
 Schalke started the league season in the relegation zone after losing three of their opening four league matches.
 On 15 September 2004, Heynckes was fired by the club's general manager Rudi Assauer.
 Heynckes finished with a record of 28 wins, 14 draws and 15 losses.